-A student's medical records are generally protected from disclosure absent his or her consent or waiver by virtue of the physicianpatient privilege as well as other statutory laws.
+A student's medical records are generally protected from disclosure absent his or her consent or waiver by virtue of the physician-patient privilege as well as other statutory laws.
 The University may require either (1) the student to sign the appropriate release forms to allow designated staff at the University to consult with clinicians serving the student for the purpose of evaluating the student's ability to function in the University community under this policy, or (2) otherwise be provided with a complete copy of all medical documents or opinions reflective of the student's ability to function in the University community under this policy.
 The University will treat these records as confidential and only disclose them to University officials as necessary to make informed decisions regarding the just and responsible application of this policy, or as otherwise required by law.

-The release of educational records (or personally identifiable information contained therein other than directory information and distinguished from medical records) are subject to the Family Educational Rights and Privacy Act which prevents disclosure without the written consent of the student or, if the student is a minor, the written consent of a student's parent.
+The release of educational records (or personally identifiable information contained therein other than directory information and distinguished from medical records) is subject to the Family Educational Rights and Privacy Act which prevents disclosure without the written consent of the student or, if the student is a minor, the written consent of a student's parent.
 "Records" include electronic information that is directly related to the individual student.
 An educational record does not include records made or maintained by a physician acting in his or her official capacity or records made, maintained, or used only in connection with treatment of the student where those records are disclosed only to individuals providing the treatment.
 An exception to the non-disclosure of educational records exists where knowledge of such information is necessary to protect the health or safety of the student or other persons in connection with an emergency.
 Such disclosure is limited only to the appropriate necessary persons particular to the facts of each situation.
-Information pertaining to conduct that poses a significant risk to the safety or well-being of that student, other students, or other members of the school community may be disclosed to school officials or faculty within the institution who have a legitimate educational interest in the behavior of the student's behavior may also be informed if a significant risk to safety exists.
+Information pertaining to conduct that poses a significant risk to the safety or well-being of that student, other students, or other members of the school community may be disclosed to school officials or faculty within the institution who have a legitimate educational interest in the behavior of the student as determined by the institution.
+Other schools that have been determined to have a legitimate educational interest in the student's behavior may also be informed if a significant risk to safety exists.

-IX.
-ADDITIONAL GUIDELINES
+X. ADDITIONAL GUIDELINES